Testing ChatGPT Ads Before the Market Crowds In

 On mature platforms, competition compresses the room for sloppy positioning.
 Everyone can see the same obvious keywords and the same winning angles over time.

-On new surfaces, the asset is not just the campaign.
-It is the message map you build while the competition is still watching from the sidelines.
+On new surfaces, the asset isn’t just the campaign.
+It’s the message map you build while the competition is still watching from the sidelines.

-For a service business or SMB-focused software company, that means testing offers around:
+For a service business or SMB-focused software company, especially those investing in local SEO for AI discovery, that means testing offers around:

-What matters is not creative novelty for its own sake.
+What matters isn’t creative novelty for its own sake.
 What matters is whether the ad makes the next step feel unusually clear and low-friction.

 Landing pages need to be tighter than usual

-Emerging paid placements can send intent that is real but less pre-qualified than branded search.
+Emerging paid placements can send intent that’s real but less pre-qualified than branded search.
 That means weak landing pages will waste what you learn.

 The landing page should answer five things quickly: